Tuesday November 13, 2012

 Dayton school children will return to their buses by 8:15 p.m.

 The Vigil Mass of the Feast of the Immaculate Conception will be celebrated in the Immaculate Conception Chapel at 9:30 p.m.

 Ellie Kurtz, director of the University of Dayton's student union from 1964 to 1994, started Christmas on Campus.
 She died in 2009.

-"One night I was preoccupied with a sense of disappointment that students would be leaving for Christmas vacation and would not be able to celebrate Christmas with their friends and the UD family," Kurtz said.
+"One night I was preoccupied with a sense of disappointment that students would be leaving for Christmas vacation and would not be able to celebrate Christmas with their friends and the UD family," Kurtz said before her death.
 "I imagined what a wonderful Christmas we could have if we could celebrate Christmas before the students went home for the holidays."

 For more information, contact Shawn Robinson, associate director of media relations, at 937-229-3391 or firstname.lastname@example.org.